Mathematical semantics of intuitionistic logic: Topology, translations and principles

 which is nothing but the contrapositive of (GMP), Generalized Markov's Principle.
-By (\ref{quantifiers1}), the latter schema is in turn equivalent to the following {\it $\neg\neg$-Shift Principle}:
+By (\ref{quantifiers1}), the latter principle is in turn equivalent to the following {\it $\neg\neg$-Shift Principle}:

-Note that the converse to the $\neg\neg$-Shift Principle is nothing but the intuitionistic law (\ref{DNS-converse}).
-If $\forall$ is ``specialized'' to $\land$, the $\neg\neg$-Shift Principle itself turns into the intuitionistic law (\ref{neg-neg-and}); and if $\forall$ is ``specialized'' to $\to$, the resulting schema $(\chi\to\neg\neg\pi)\To\neg\neg (\chi\to\pi)$ is again an intuitionistic law (by (\ref{neg-neg-imp}) and (\ref{neg-neg-drop})).
+Note that the converse to the $\neg\neg$-Shift Principle is nothing but the intuitionistically derivable principle (\ref{DNS-converse}).
+If $\forall$ is ``specialized'' to $\land$, the $\neg\neg$-Shift Principle itself becomes intuitionistically derivable (\ref{neg-neg-and}); and if $\forall$ is ``specialized'' to $\to$, the resulting principle $\prin(\chi\to\neg\neg\pi)\To\neg\neg (\chi\to\pi)$ is again intuitionistically derivable (by (\ref{neg-neg-imp}) and (\ref{neg-neg-drop})). \metameta